abhinnxvv/Wave-X_Watercraft/README.md

 ### Accessing the Reports

 1. Open Power BI Desktop.
-2. Load the Sales Report and HR Report Power BI file.
+2. Load the Sales Report and HR Report Power BI files.
 3. Navigate through the report pages to explore different visualizations and insights.

 ### Interacting with the Reports